klaytn/klaytn-docs/docs/smart-contract/deploy-guide.md

   console.log(error);
 })
 ```
+*NOTE*: This example is not recommended for production use.
+Be very careful when dealing with private keys.

 - Finally deploy contracts using node environment

 ```
 $ node deploy.js
 ```

-- Using similary code, you can also deploy on internet browser.
-For more details, refer to [tutorials](../bapp/tutorials/README.md)